1. The 37th Annual Rhubarb Festival

 Buddies in Bad Times Theatre presents experimental, edgy and fringe-friendly queer theatre, dance, music and performance art during the annual 10-day Rhubarb Festival.

-4. SNAP!
+2. SNAP!
 Photo Auction & Gala

-6. Hot Docs Festival
+3. Hot Docs Festival

-April 26 to May 6
+April 30 to May 10, 2020

-7. Inside Out LGBT Film & Video Festival
+4. Inside Out LGBT Film & Video Festival

-8. Nuit Rose
+5. Nuit Rose

 Toronto’s queer version of the world-famous Nuit Blanche festival takes the form of a late-night program of provocative, queer-focused art and performance throughout the city.
 It’s an edgy way to kick-start Pride festivities.

-11. TIFF – Toronto International Film Festival
+7. TIFF – Toronto International Film Festival

 Hollywood heads north each September for the world-renowned Toronto International Film Festival.
 Scores of movie stars (not to mention celebrity-watchers) descend on the city during the eleven-day festival which features 300+ movie screenings.

-12. Church Street’s Halloween Night Party
+8. Church Street’s Halloween Night Party

 The annual Halloween party on Church Street attracts thousands of revellers (many in costume, many scantily-clad) to the pedestrian-only street party in the heart of Toronto’s LGBTQ neighbourhood.